riccardo-giomi/rails-7.1-quickstart/templates/base/README.md

 #### Run the specs

-There's not much, but running `bundle exec rspec` in the new app's directory will check that at least RSpec and Factory Bot work.
+There isn't not much, but running `bundle exec rspec` in the new app's directory will check that at least RSpec and Factory Bot work.

 #### Generate a scaffold